Skip to main content

 Stop 3 — General Sherman Tree (10:30 AM)

 This is the thing you came for.
-The world's largest tree by volume — 275 feet tall, 36 feet across at the base, somewhere between 2,200 and 2,700 years old.
-Park at the Wolverton parking lot rather than the Sherman Tree lot itself; the trail down from Wolverton is a half-mile descent that gets you there with way less crowding, and the parking turnover is faster.
+The world's largest tree by volume — 275 feet tall, about 25 feet across at the base (roughly 103 feet around), an estimated 2,300–2,700 years old.
+Park at the main General Sherman Tree lot off Wolverton Road; the trail down is half a mile with about 200 feet of descent.

 The walk down is wheelchair-accessible (paved).
 The walk back up is not — it's a 200-foot elevation gain at altitude, and people in flip-flops regret it.
 Plan 45 minutes round-trip, including time to gawk.